Purpose and Role of Plant Pest Quarantines

-Gypsy Moth – a number of counties are quarantined to prevent the spread of gypsy moth within Minnesota
+Spongy Moth – a number of counties are quarantined to prevent the spread of spongy moth within Minnesota

 Mountain Pine Beetle – pine wood with bark from the western U.S. is prohibited from entering Minnesota due to mountain pine beetle

 Firewood is considered to be one of the most prominent ways in which humans assist in spreading invasive pests.
 It is important to be aware of regulations that affect the movement of firewood.